vinesh1054/ChatBot01_Assgn/README.md

 ---

-## ** Assignment Overview**
+## ** Project Overview**

-This assignment demonstrates the deployment of the **LLaMA 3.1-8B** model on a local machine without API integration.
+This project demonstrates the deployment of the **LLaMA 3.1-8B** model on a local machine without API integration.
 The chatbot is designed to engage in real-time conversations, retain context, and provide customized responses based on predefined behaviors.

 ---